traefik/mesh/docs/content/contributing/submitting-issues.md

 Follow the [issue template](https://github.com/containous/maesh/blob/master/.github/ISSUE_TEMPLATE/) as much as possible.

-Explain us in which conditions you encountered the issue, what is your context.
+Explain in which context you encountered the issue.

 Remain clear and concise.